MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 Again, the Bayes factor is different, with the evidence for the alternative dropping to a mere 9:1.
 As you might expect, the answers would be diffrent again if it were the columns of the contingency table that the experimental design fixed.

-Finally, if we turn to hypergeometric sampling in which everything is fixed, we get…
+Finally, if we turn to hypergeometric sampling in which everything is fixed, we getâ€¦

 ```r
 contingencyTableBF(crosstab, sampleType = "hypergeom")